Apache Flink - Core Concepts¶

 Each task has its own watermark, and at the arrival of a new watermark, it checks if it needs to advance its own watermark.
 When it is advanced, the task performs all triggered computations and emits all result records.
 The watermark is broadcasted to all output of the task.

-The watermark of a task is the mininum of all per-connection watermarks.
-Task with multiple input, like JOINs or UNIONs maintains a single watermark, which is the minimum between the input watermarks.
+The watermark of a task is the minimum of all per-connection watermarks.
+Tasks with multiple inputs, such as JOIN or UNION, maintain a single watermark, which is the minimum of the input watermarks.

 Additionally, it is possible to configure the system to accept late events by specifying an allowed lateness period.
 This defines how late an element can arrive before it is discarded.
 Flink maintains the state of the window until the allowed lateness time has expired, allowing for flexible handling of late-arriving data while ensuring that the processing remains efficient and accurate.